HL7/FHIRPath/input/pages/index.md

 ### Formal Syntax

-The formal syntax for FHIRPath is specified as an http://www.antlr.org/[Antlr 4.0] grammar file (g4) and included in this specification at the following link:
+The formal syntax for FHIRPath is specified as an [Antlr 4.0](http://www.antlr.org/) grammar file (g4) and included in this specification at the following link:

 [grammar.html](grammar.html)